-The Mission of the UCD Digital Library is to capture digital cultural resources and research outputs of the University College Dublin community as well as its collaborators and partners, to preserve and sustain the usability of these assets, and to enable their broad dissemination.
+The Mission of the UCD Digital Library is to capture, curate, and manage digital cultural resources and research outputs of the University College Dublin community as well as its collaborators and partners, to preserve and sustain the usability of these assets, and to enable their broad dissemination.

 UCD Digital Library refers to the digital collections and online services made available by the Library of University College Dublin.

 It is an archive comprising an organisation, namely, the UCD Library and particularly its Research Services and Information Technology Services divisions,

 and technical systems, namely, the UCD Digital Repository and its services framework.
 It is a curated, preservation-oriented resource that seeks to comply to

 internationally endorsed best practices and standards for an

 Resources managed by the UCD Digital Library include:

 digitised cultural heritage data: printed documents, archival materials, artefacts, etc.

 research data arising from activity at UCD and elsewhere

 UCD Digital Library staff also offer expertise in digital content management and preservation as well as related policy matters, such as Open Access.
 The UCD Digital Library as a service can